Donald Trump in popular culture

-Donald Trump, President of the United States from 2017 to 2021, has attracted considerable media attention during his career as a celebrity personality, businessman, and politician.
-He has been portrayed and appeared in popular culture since the 1980s, including several cameo appearances on film and television.
+Donald Trump, the 45th and 47th president of the United States, has attracted considerable media attention during his career as a celebrity personality, businessman, and politician.
+He has been portrayed and appeared in popular culture since the 1980s, including several cameo appearances and lookalikes in film and television.
+He has also been a popular target for parody including in cartoons and via impressions.